 This community covenant guides our approach and policy regarding social media.

 We encourage you to share feedback and comments on our social media websites and on our app, however, these are moderated online discussion sites, not public forums.
 We expect remarks to be on-topic and respectful of the rights and opinions of others.

 Providence is not responsible for comments or posts made by visitors on our social media websites.
-Such content does not necessarily reflect the opinions or policies of Providence University College, Providence Theological Seminary, or Mile Two Discipleship School.
+Such content does not necessarily reflect the opinions or policies of Providence University College or Providence Theological Seminary.

 Once posted, we reserve the right to delete comments, images, or links that contain: